 Have you ever had a problem with your computer that prevents you from using it to access internet resources, contacting your friends, or doing your schoolwork?

 Understanding some key troubleshooting skills will allow you get your computer up and running quickly, and without waiting for someone else to help you.
-For this Quest you will learn how to perform basic troubleshooting on your computer, research solutions to computer problems, and share your knowledge with others or complete a digital breakout review challenge.
+For this Quest, you review how to perform basic troubleshooting on your computer, research solutions to computer problems, share your knowledge with others or complete a digital breakout review challenge.

 I Can Statements